ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 # Abstract
 Virginia's seventeenth- and eighteenth-century land patents survive almost exclusively as narrative metes-and-bounds descriptions in printed abstract volumes such as Cavaliers and Pioneers (C&P).
 This study presents the first systematic assessment of whether current-generation large language models (LLMs) can convert these prose abstracts into research-grade latitude/longitude coordinates.
 The work digitizes, transcribes, and releases a corpus of 5,471 Virginia patent abstracts (1695–1732), accompanied by a rigorously curated ground-truth dataset of 43 test cases meeting strict archival verification standards.
 Six OpenAI models spanning three architecture families—o-series reasoning models, flagship GPT-4-class chat models, and GPT-3.5—are benchmarked under two prompting paradigms: (i) one-shot "direct-to-coordinate" and (ii) tool-augmented chain-of-thought that invokes external geocoding APIs—and their outputs are compared to four non-LLM baselines: a professional GIS workflow, a deterministic Stanford Named Entity Recognition (NER) geoparser, a Mordecai-3 neural geoparser tuned with historical heuristics, and a simple county-/state-centroid rule.

-The best single-call model, **o3-2025-04-16**, delivers a mean great-circle error of **23 km** (median 14 km)—a **67 %** improvement over a professional GIS workflow and a **70 %** reduction relative to a Stanford NER geoparser.
-Aggregating five stochastic calls from the same model via DBSCAN further tightens accuracy to **19 km** (median 12 km) at a marginal cost of **≈ US $0.20 per grant** and **≈ 3 s** of additional latency.
-Paired Wilcoxon tests confirm the ensemble's advantage (*W* = 629, *p* = 0.03 vs. single-shot; *p* < 10⁻⁸ against all other baselines), while a patentee-name-redaction ablation increases error by only **≈ 9 %**, indicating reliance on metes-and-bounds reasoning rather than memorised name–location pairs.
-The low-latency and cost-effective `gpt-4o-2024-08-06` model maintains 28 km mean error at **USD 1.09 per 1 000 grants**, defining a new dollar-for-accuracy Pareto frontier.
-External geocoding tools offers no measurable benefit.
+The best single-call model, `o3-2025-04-16`, delivers a mean great-circle error of 23 km (median 14 km)—a 67% improvement over a professional GIS workflow and a 70% reduction relative to a Stanford NER geoparser.
+Aggregating five stochastic calls from the same model via DBSCAN further tightens accuracy to 19 km (median 12 km) at a marginal cost of ≈ US $0.20 per grant and ≈ 3 s of additional latency.
+Paired Wilcoxon tests confirm the ensemble's advantage (*W* = 629, *p* = 0.03 vs. single-shot; *p* < 10⁻⁸ against all other baselines), while a patentee-name-redaction ablation increases error by only ≈ 9%, indicating reliance on metes-and-bounds reasoning rather than memorised name–location pairs.
+The low-latency and cost-effective `gpt-4o-2024-08-06` model maintains 28 km mean error at USD 1.09 per 1,000 grants, defining a new dollar-for-accuracy Pareto frontier.
+External geocoding tools offer no measurable benefit.
 Robustness checks across temperature, reasoning budget, and abstract length corroborate these findings.

 These results show that off-the-shelf LLMs can georeference early-modern land records faster, cheaper, and as accurately as traditional GIS workflows, opening a scalable pathway to spatially enable colonial archives—and, in turn, to reassess settlement dynamics, plantation economies, and Indigenous dispossession with quantitative precision.